adriaan-vd-graaf/mrlink2/README.md

   --continue_analysis   Flag to continue an already started analysis, if specified this will look for a temporary file, and if it present, reuse its results.
 This can be handy if you have hundreds of associated regions, which can sometimes take a long time to run.
   --no_normalize_sumstats
+                        flag to _not_ normalize summary statistics --no_exclude_hla
+                        flag to _not_ exclude the HLA.
+Please don't use this flag unless you absolutely know what you're doing.
+                        The HLA has very long range LD that can interfere with MR-link 2.
+  --verbose VERBOSE
-                        flag to _not_ normalize summary statistics --verbose VERBOSE     Set to 1 if you want to read more output, for debugging purposes
+                        Set to 1 if you want to read more output, for debugging purposes
 ```

 ## The input files for MR-link-2